 Bridal Veil Falls was the first known ascent of a major ice route in the canyon.
 Greg Lowe climbed the falls solo in 1971.
 The route Stairway to Heaven was climbed in December of 1975 by Jim Knight and Mark Ward.
 It is one of the most climbed routes in the canyon along with Bridal Veil Falls.
 Jeff and Mike Lowe then climbed Stewart Falls located near Sundance and Aspen Grove on Mount Timpanogos.
 In Upper Provo Canyon, The Fang was climbed by Greg, Jeff, and Mike Lowe, Kim Miller, and Jim Knight.
 Then a nearby route known as Post Nasal Drip was climbed by Rick Wyatt and Evelyn Lees.

 The first people to inhabit Provo Canyon were Native Americans.
 They included the Ute Indians who called themselves Timpanogotzis people.
 Obviously, this is where the name Timpanogos came from and the state of Utah was named after the Ute Indians.
 The first explorers came to Utah Valley in 1776.
 They were Spanish expedition leaders Francisco Atanasio Dominquez and Silvestre Velez de Escalante.
 Etienne Provost is thought to be the first white man to explore Provo Canyon which now bears his name.
 The road through Provo Canyon was finished in the summer of 1858 and then paved decades later.

-I thought making a page for Provo Canyon would be helpful so that ice climbing information could be found more easily.
-I live farther away from Provo Canyon than many other Utah SPers so I probably won’t be able to keep up with current conditions.
+I thought making a page for Provo Canyon would be helpful so that ice climbing information could be found easily.
+I don't live near Provo Canyon so I probably won't be able to keep up with current conditions.
 Feel free to add any of your route pages or photos.